-Kendall Jenner Joins A$AP Rocky At Surprise Appearance At Tyler The Creator Concert In NYC
+Kendall Jenner Joins A$AP Rocky In Surprise Appearance At Tyler The Creator Concert In NYC

-Kendall Jenner joined her rumored boyfriend A$AP Rocky during his surprise appearance at Tyler The Creator’s concert in New York City.
+Kendall Jenner joined her rumored boyfriend, A$AP Rocky, during his surprise appearance at Tyler The Creator’s concert in New York City.

 The Keeping Up With The Kardashians star showed off her toned abs in a black crop top with black harem pants and a pair of heels while she accompanied A$AP Rocky to a surprise gig.
 She accessorized with a Dior cross-body back with a rainbow strap and extremely narrow cat-eye sunglasses.

-The supermodel attempted to keep a low-profile as she left the gig but paparazzi spotted the alleged couple leaving the venue, Daily Mail reported.
+The supermodel attempted to keep a low-profile as she left the gig, but paparazzi spotted the alleged couple leaving the venue, Daily Mail reported.

 Kendall Jenner and A$AP Rocky seemingly confirmed their relationship back in May when they attended the Met Gala together and were caught on camera showing some major PDA, however, the couple has yet to confirm their relationship in any other way.